-- 3.4 Educational Programs: All Educational Programs (includes all oncampus, off-campus, and distance learning programs and course work) (See Commission policy "Distance and Correspondence Education.") - 3.4.1 The institution demonstrates that each educational program for which academic credit is awarded is approved by the faculty and the administration.
+3.4 All Educational Programs

+- 3.4.1 The institution demonstrates that each educational program for which academic credit is awarded is approved by the faculty and the administration.
 (Academic program approval) - 3.4.2 The institution's continuing education, outreach, and service programs are consistent with the institution's mission.
 (Continuing education/service programs) - 3.4.3 The institution publishes admissions policies that are consistent with its mission.
-(Admissions policies) - 3.4.4 The institution has a defined and published policy for evaluating, awarding, and accepting credit for transfer, experiential learning, advanced placement, and professional certificates that is consistent with its mission and ensures that course work and learning outcomes are at the collegiate level and comparable to the institution's own degree programs.
+(Admissions policies) - 3.4.4 The institution publishes policies that include criteria for evaluating, awarding, and accepting credit for transfer, experiential learning, credit by examination, Advanced Placement, and professional certificates that are consistent with its mission and ensure that course work and learning outcomes are at the collegiate level and comparable to the institution's own degree programs.
 The institution assumes responsibility for the academic quality of any course work or credit recorded on the institution's transcript.
-(See Commission policy "The Transfer or Transcripting of Academic Credit.")
+(See Commission policy "Agreements Involving Joint and Dual Academic Awards: Policy and Procedures.")
 (Acceptance of academic credit) - 3.4.5 The institution publishes academic policies that adhere to principles of good educational practice.
-These are disseminated to students, faculty, and other interested parties through publications that accurately represent the programs and services of the institution.
+These policies are disseminated to students, faculty, and other interested parties through publications that accurately represent the programs and services of the institution.
 (Academic policies) - 3.4.6 The institution employs sound and acceptable practices for determining the amount and level of credit awarded for courses, regardless of format or mode of delivery.
-(Practices for awarding credit) - 3.4.7 The institution ensures the quality of educational programs and courses offered through consortial relationships or contractual agreements, ensures ongoing compliance with the comprehensive requirements, and evaluates the consortial relationship and/or agreement against the purpose of the institution.
+(Practices for awarding credit) - 3.4.7 The institution ensures the quality of educational programs and courses offered through consortial relationships or contractual agreements, ensures ongoing compliance with the Principles, and periodically evaluates the consortial relationship and/or agreement against the mission of the institution.
+(See Commission policy "Agreements Involving Joint and Dual Academic Awards: Policy and Procedures.")
 (Consortial relationships/contractual agreements)